First Years Honors Schedule

 What your schedule should look like as a first-year Honors College Student

 First year Honors College students take a mix of Honors and traditional classes.
-The Honors College classes are designed to fulfil multiple general education requirements, meaning you can complete you general education requirements more efficiently — giving you more time to take courses that you really want to take.
+The Honors College classes are designed to fulfil multiple general education requirements, meaning you can complete you general education requirements more efficiently — giving you more time to take courses that you really want to take (more details below).
 Here is an example of a course schedule for a first-year Honors College Student:

 FALL SEMESTER